 Curtis MaGee (Bassoon)

 Hal Melia plays woodwinds, keyboards, and EWI, sings, writes, arranges, and teaches all kinds of music.
 His premier CD, WADUYATHINK, was released in 1993 on Positive Music Records and was a top 25 Gavin jazz CD.
 With a Masters Degree in from the University of Cincinnati College-Conservatory of Music, Hal is now Associate Professor of Music and Director of Jazz Studies at Central State University in Wilberforce, OH.
 He has appeared in several major motion pictures and on many CD’s as a guest artist and soloist over his long career.
 Hal is in high demand as a concert performer, clinician, and recording artist.

 Willie Morris (Saxophone)

-Dr. Morris teaches saxophone performance and is the director of the Dayton Jazz Ensemble.
+Dr. Morris teaches Saxophone performance and is the director of the Dayton Jazz Ensemble.
 He has been a professor at the University of Dayton since 1993 and serves as the associate director of athletic bands and coordinates jazz studies.
-Dr. Morris has been active as a performer, educator, and clinician since he began his college years.
-He has been a concerto/aria finalist at each university he attended, and he has performed as a soloist across the country and in South America.
-Dr. Morris is also active as a marching band clinician, drill designer and color guard instructor.
+Dr. Morris has been active as a performer, educator, and clinician since he began in his college years.
+He has been a concerto/aria finalist at each university he attended and has performed as a soloist across the country and in South America.
+Dr. Morris is also active as a marching band clinician, drill designer, and color guard instructor.